COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Enhancing Helpfulness Prediction with Reason Definitions

-To evaluate the impact of incorporating generated definitions, we perform zero-shot prompting with Llama3.1-8B-Instruct and Mistral-7B-Instruct for both helpfulness and reason prediction. \Cref{tab:add_def_results} reports results for the vanilla setting, as well as when incorporating seed and optimized definitions.
-We observe substantial F1 improvements in both helpfulness and reason prediction when adding seed definitions (on average around 15\%), with further gains after definition optimization.
-For Llama3.1-8B-Instruct, both seed and optimized definitions yield large improvements.
-Although Mistral-7B-Instruct starts stronger than Llama3.1-8B-Instruct in the vanilla setting, it still benefits notably from incorporating definitions, particularly in reason-level F1.
-These results suggest that incorporating reason definition information substantially enhances model performance—not only in predicting whether a given explanation note is helpful, but also in identifying the underlying reason with respect to the claim~(See seed definition in \Cref{tab:seed_def} and optimized reason definition in Appendix \Cref{tab:optimized_def}).
+For \llama, both seed and optimized definitions yield large improvements.
+Although \mistral starts stronger than \llama in the vanilla setting, it still benefits notably from incorporating definitions, particularly in reason F1.
+These results suggest that incorporating reason definition information substantially enhances model performance—not only in predicting whether a given explanation note is helpful, but also in identifying the underlying reason with respect to the claim.
+(See detailed seed definition in \Cref{tab:seed_def} and optimized reason definition in \Cref{tab:optimized_def} in the Appendix).